Rushil13579/AdminTrollV2/README.md

 ## Future Plans
 - Creep (plays mob sounds to the victim)
-- Lag (Lags the victim, doesnt affect the server)
 - Bolt (Strikes the victim with a lightning bolt)
 - Enderman (Teleports the victim all around)
 - Freefall (Makes the victim fall forever)